sugarlabs/musicblocks/guide/README.md

 <img src='https://rawgithub.com/walterbender/musicblocks/master/guide/matrix6.svg'</img>

-Rhythm blocks are used to generate rhythm patterns in the Graphical-notation Matrix.
+Rhythm blocks are used to generate rhythm patterns in the Pitch-time Matrix.
 The top argument to the Rhythm block is the number of notes.
 The bottom argument is the duration of the note.
 In the top example above, three columns for quarter notes would be generated in the grid.
 In the middle example, one column for an eighth